syncfusion/blazor-docs/src/common/visual-studio-code-integration/visual-studio-code-extensions/download-and-installation.md

 # Download and Installation

-Syncfusion publishes the Visual Studio Code extension in [Visual Studio Code marketplace](https://marketplace.visualstudio.com/search?term=syncfusion&target=VSCode&category=All%20categories&sortBy=Relevance).
-You can either install it from Visual Studio Code or download and install it from Visual Studio Code marketplace.
+Syncfusion publishes the Visual Studio Code extension in [Visual Studio Code marketplace](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Blazor-Extension).
+You can either install it from Visual Studio Code or download and install it from the Visual Studio Code marketplace.

 ## Prerequisites